SwedbankPay/developer.swedbankpay.com/checkout/v3/mac/redirect.md

 The redirect link opens the payment menu on a new page with the payer information displayed above the menu.
 The payer can select their preferred payment instrument and pay.
-The example with shipping address is for all goods (physical and digital), the one without shipping address is for digital products only.

 {:.text-center}
-![screenshot of the authenticated implementation redirect payment menu mixed][redirect-payment-menu-mixed]

-{:.text-center}
-![screenshot of the authenticated implementation redirect payment menu digital][redirect-payment-menu-digital]
+![screenshot of the mac implementation redirect payment menu][redirect-mac-menu]

 Once the payer has completed the purchase, you can perform a `GET` towards the `paymentOrders` resource to see the purchase state.